hannesdatta/course-odcm/content/docs/course/syllabus.md

 - Share individual progress and learnings (10%)
 - Computer exam (40%)

 Students pass this course if the final course grade (i.e., the weighted average of the individual components; weights indicated above) is ≥ 5.5, and the exam is passed (≥ 5.5).
+Final course grades are rounded to multiples of half points (e.g., 6, 6.5, 7, etc.).

 ### Team project